eppleton/cloudhopper-mc/readme.md

 ## Why Cloudhopper?

 Managing cloud functions sounds simple — until you're buried under a mountain of deployment files, integration classes, and cloud-specific configs.
 And every time you add a function, the pile gets bigger.
 Cloudhopper helps you escape that trap, so you can spend more time building, and less time plumbing.

 ### 🛑 Stop copy-pasting deployment files

-Terraform, OpenAPI specs, integration classes... every project ends up with hundreds of tiny variations.
+Terraform, OpenAPI specs, integration classes... every project ends up with hundreds of tiny variations and and it only takes one bad copy-paste to quietly burn your budget.
 Cloudhopper generates all of it automatically based on your code — consistent, reliable, and boring in the best possible way.

 ### 🔄 Stop locking yourself into one cloud